Navaneeth-thiruvaipati/CodeAlpha_Imagegallery/README.md

 # CodeAlpha_Imagegallery
-Developed a frontend demo application for image gallery
+Developed a frontend demo application for image gallery as Task 1 for frontend development internship in CodeAlphA